 These colors are confident enough to attract the audience with their lustrous and bright shade.

 Okay, so have you ever noticed the logo of Ola?

-Well, it has yellow and black color where the main intention is to let users recognize Ola far from a distance.
+Well, it has yellow and black colors where the main intention is to let users recognize Ola far from a distance.
 The logo looks like a tire with bright yellow for attention gathering.

-Did you know a fact about Red color?
+Did you know a fact about the Red color?

 Almost all fast-food chains have red, orange, and yellow colors in their logo.
 Did you observe that?
 Wondering why?
 Because yellow and orange are colors that make people feel hungry, and red brings out the energy to have some food.

 Cool Colors are like flowing water that symbolizes peace, harmony, and calmness.
 It includes blue, green, and violet that radiates tranquillity and mental stability.
 These shades mostly remind us of the sky, nature, space, and water.